Haven Onboarding: Designing for Trust & Belonging

 Request Submitted + Entry (Enable Notifications)

-Status: Designs handed off in December 2025.
+Designs handed off in December 2025.
 Launched mid-January 2026.
 Production metrics pending as new user sign-ups ramp up.
 Usability testing ongoing.

 Next Steps